pulumi/terraform-provider-azurerm/website/docs/r/key_vault_access_policy.html.markdown

 where `11111111-1111-1111-1111-111111111111` is the `object_id`.

--> **NOTE:** Both Identifiers are unique to Terraform and don't map to an existing object within Azure.
+-> **NOTE:** Both Identifiers are unique to this provider and don't map to an existing object within Azure.